Mmaz1988/GlueSemWorkbench_v2/README.md

 the same directory as the glueSemWB JAR.

 # Usage
+You will need a Java runtime environment (version 8 or higher) to run the program, which can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
-When running the program (from a JAR file for example) it initiates the manual entry mode by default, prompting the user to open a text file containing glue formulas.
+To run the Workbench in a terminal window (Terminal for Unix systems or Powershell/cmd for Windows) enter java -jar glueSemanticsWorkbench.jar [parameters] When running the program without parameters it initiates the manual entry mode by default, prompting the user to open a text file containing glue formulas.
 Check the "glue formula syntax" section for more information on how to enter formulas.
-For running the program in interactive dependency mode, add _-dp_ as a program argument.
+- For running the program in interactive dependency mode, add _-dp_ as a program argument.
-For running it in LFG mode, in which it reads a Prolog f-structure file created by XLE, add _-lfg_ as a program argument.
+- For running it in LFG mode, in which it reads a Prolog f-structure file created by XLE, add _-lfg_ as a program argument.

+## Additional parameters
+- For disabling automatic betareduction in dependency and LFG mode, add the parameter _-noreduce_
+- For using Blackburn & Bos-style Prolog as output format, add the parameter _-prolog_

 ## Glue formula syntax
 Glue formulas can be entered manually into a plain text file (".txt") to be read in by the default mode.